Edinburgh’s Hogmanay 2025 – Things To Do With Children

 Our girls love this part of Edinburgh which has been transformed into a winter wonderland with a Christmas market, Christmas tree maze, ice rink, fairground rides, star flyer and the giant ferris wheel providing a fantastic vantage point to see this fantastic city.

-5. Panto – Snow White and the Seven Dwarfs – Festival Theatre, Edinburgh
+5. Panto – Jack and the Beanstalk– Festival Theatre, Edinburgh

 This has been crowned as the best panto in Scotland with a truly magical mix of humour, fun and music.
 This is very popular and if you are lucky to be able to get tickets then it’s well worth a visit.

-This year’s performance is at the Festival Theatre and what makes the panto such a success in Edinburgh is its tried and tested cast including Allan Stewart and Grant Stott who make sure this an event that is not to be missed.
+This year’s performance still remains at the Festival Theatre and what makes the panto such a success in Edinburgh is its tried and tested cast including Allan Stewart and Grant Stott who make sure this an event that is not to be missed.

 Festival Theatre Edinburgh, Edinburgh South – Tickets – £17.50 – £35.00*